FutureFeed, CMMC 2.0, and Shared Responsibility

 - FutureFeed's mission is governance, not CUI hosting

-- CRMs are not required for SPAs under CMMC
+- CRMs are not required for CRMAs under CMMC — but FutureFeed provides one anyway as a customer benefit

 FutureFeed helps you organize, explain, and defend your cybersecurity program — so when an assessor asks "how do you protect CUI?", you have a coherent, credible answer.